 WHAT ARE SINGLE-USE PLASTICS?

 Single-use plastics, or disposable plastics, are rarely recyclable and therefore are used only once before they are thrown away or recycled.
 Plastic straws, drink stirrers, and disposable cutlery all rank in the top ten types of garbage polluting the ocean.

 Straws and plastic cutlery, shopping bags, takeout containers, water bottles, and more all are single-use plastics.
 These items either cannot be recycled, require specialty recycling, or end up in landfills despite being recyclable.

 PLASTIC WASTE HURTS WILDLIFE

 Not only does making single-use plastics use an enormous amount of resources, but this plastic waste enters our waterways, pollutes our rivers and streams, and ends up in the ocean.
 Plastic trash causes entanglement or strangulation hazards to wildlife.

 Animals like sea turtles and dolphins often mistake plastic trash for food, ingesting it and causing them to get sick.

-How do businesses join us in saving wildlife?
+How can businesses join us in saving wildlife?

 - Three months after taking the pledge: You will be asked to share information on what reusable or non-plastic straw or cutlery options you have chosen.

 - Six months after taking the pledge: You will be asked to report on how many reusable or non-plastic straws/cutlery you have ordered, and how long the supply has lasted.
 Report on any barriers you have encountered since making the change (difficulty obtaining straws, patron responses, etc.)

 - Document your progress: Take photos of your wildlife-saving practices in action so we can highlight your work on our social media channels!